Efficient Bias Correction for Cross-section and Panel Data: Higher-order efficiency of bias-corrected estimators

-In discussing the simple example in the previous section, we implicitly defined higher-order bias and variance in order to make comparisons between different bias correction methods.
-In this section, we use higher-order expansions for parametric estimators to make these concepts precise, following closely the exposition in Rothenberg (1984).
+We begin with a discussion of higher-order expansions for parametric estimators, and make precise our definition of higher-order variance, following closely the exposition in Rothenberg (1984).
 We focus on semiparametric models in which the data $\left\{ Z_{i}\right\} _{i=1}^{n}$ are i.i.d.\ with some distribution $F_{0}$ contained in a class of distributions that is the model.\footnote{By `semiparametric model', we refer to a model which has a parametric component, but leaves the functional form of some other components unspecified.
 See Newey (1990) for further discussion.} Let $\widehat{\theta}$ denote an estimator of a parameter $\theta_{0}.$ When $\widehat{\theta}$ is an estimator based on parametric moment conditions, such as GMM, and the moment conditions are smooth enough in the parameter $\theta$ and possibly other parameters, there will be a stochastic expansion of the form

 where $A_{2}$ and $A_{3}$ are second and third-order products of sample averages of mean-zero random variables, each multiplied by $\sqrt{n}$; see for example, Rilstone, Srivastava, and Ullah (1996).
 The terms $A_{1},$ $A_{2},$ and $A_{3}$ are bounded in probability so that equation (\ref{eq:expan}) is an expansion where the stochastic order of terms is smaller as one moves to the right in the expansion.